duracelltomi/gtm4wp/readme.txt

 = 1.15.1 =

 * Fixed: JavaScript error with the newly added console logging to debug code placement issues
-* Fixed: Fix: possible Xss Vulnerability if Cloudflare country code option enabled.
+* Fixed: possible XSS Vulnerability if Cloudflare country code option enabled.
 Thanks [Guillaume Fortier](https://www.linkedin.com/in/guillaume-f-a728711b0/)
+* Fixed: proven XSS Vulnerability if adding site search into the data layer was enabled.
+Original report by [not_stoppable](https://hackerone.com/not_stoppable?type=user).
+Root cause analysis by [Cory Buecker](https://www.linkedin.com/in/corybuecker/).
+* Removed: deprecated feature Google Ads remarketing.
+This is the outdated, classic way using the google_tag_params variable.
+* Dev: removed PHP constant GTM4WP_WPFILTER_COMPILE_REMARKTING (related to removed Google Ads remarketing feature)
+* Dev: removed gtm4wp_compile_remarkering WordPress filter (related to removed Google Ads remarketing feature)

+Note to plugin users: I sincerely appologize for the vulnerabilities.
+To make sure, such cases do not happen again, the next version will be fully dedicacted to go through every peace of code and make sure proper data processing is happening in GTM4WP.

 = 1.15 =